 In the event that Delhi belly does catch you, you can buy Imodium at most pharmacy or chemist shops for dirt cheap (15 rupees/$0.21 per tablet).
 Make sure you stock up for the rest of your trip, and it doesn’t hurt to get some electrolyte packets too (no Gatorade in India!!)

 Personally, I know that I have a strong stomach.
 I usually love eating street food because it’s a cheap way to experience local cuisine.
-But India is a lot cheaper than places like Spain and Germany, and you can go to higher-end restaurants that are still affordable and will offer you local flavors and spices without the risk of local bacteria.
+But India is a lot cheaper than places like Spain and Germany, and you can go to higher-end restaurants that are still affordable and will offer you local flavors and spices without the risk.

 One of the best meals we had was at Ambrai Restaurant in Udaipur.
 It was on the fancier side with fancier prices than the local dhabas, but we sat at a table overlooking the water, ate the best ghatta I’ve ever had in my life, and were able to explore the beautiful haveli to which the restaurant belonged.
 We paid about $30 for a meal for two, after which we felt stuffed, satisfied, and sleepy (no drugs, just lots of carbs and fat).
 Was it more than we would have paid elsewhere?
 Yeah, of course.
 Would we have gotten quality food in cheaper places?
 No doubt.
 Do I regret it?
 Nope, again we decided not to risk the time it would take to get over upset stomach to save that money.
 If we were staying longer in each city and had a tighter budget, I might have reconsidered our dining options.
 But we only had 2-3 days in each place and wanted to make sure that we maximized our time doing activities and exploring.

 HAGGLE!
 If you’re even remotely foreign or out-of-town, vendors will hike up their prices.
 My general rule is to haggle for 30-50% of what they initially say.
 If they’re ok with it, cool!
 If not, we can still settle for about 75% of their original asking price.
 The best trick is to look up what you want to buy or book beforehand and see what the general pricing should be.
-And when buying medicine/drinks/toiletries from local shops, make sure to check the printed maximum retail price (MRP) on the back to make sure you’re not being ripped off.
+And when buying medicine/drinks/toiletries from local shops, make sure to check the printed maximum retail price (MRP) on the back.

 These were the usual prices I paid for different things and experiences: